This post may contain affiliate links. Please read our disclosure policy.

 Baked Acorn Squash is the perfect fall treat.
 Its sweet flesh is delicious in a smooth soup, baked in a casserole, or roasted and drizzled with butter, maple syrup and warm spices.

 This is a favorite side dish for the fall, and looks beautiful as a part of your Thanksgiving side dishes.
 Cutting it in half gets a little tricky, but you just need a sharp knife and some a little muscle.
-Baked acorn squash is so easy to make and totally delicious – it’s worth the little bit of effort!
+This Baked Acorn Squash recipe is so easy to make and totally delicious – it’s worth the little bit of effort!

 In addition to baked acorn squash halves, you can use this winter squash in a variety of recipes.
 Acorn Squash Soup is comforting and cozy and Parmesan Herb Roasted Acorn Squash transforms the slices into a presentation-ready side dish.